starrising321/socks5-telegram/README.md

 mkdir /etc/iptables
 iptables-save > /etc/iptables/rules.v4

-# restart dante and enable starting on boot:
 sudo systemctl restart danted
 sudo systemctl enable danted

-# you may see dante status:
 sudo systemctl status danted

 # you may see dante logs (connect disconnect error):